erunion/mill/docs/reference/annotations/return.md

 /**
  * ...
  *
- * @api-return:public {notmodified} If no content has changed since the last modified date.
+ * @api-return:public notmodified - If no content has changed since the last modified date.
  */
 public function GET()
 {